forgi86/efficient-calibration-embedded-MPC/README.md

 ## Included dependencies:
  * ``pyMPC``: containts the pyMPC library for Model Predictive Control.
 Copied from branch dev-BO of my repository <https://github.com/forgi86/pyMPC.git>,
- * ``idwgopt``: contains the idwgopt package version 1.1.
-Copied from <http://cse.lab.imtlucca.it/~bemporad/idwgopt/>
+ * ``idwgopt``: contains the python version of the GLIS package version 1.1.
+Copied from <http://cse.lab.imtlucca.it/~bemporad/glis/>
 ## Other dependencies:

-Simulations performed on a Python 3.6 conda environment with
+Simulations were performed on a Python 3.6 conda environment with

  * numpy
  * scipy